 Large amounts of alcohol can make it difficult for the kidneys to filter blood.
 High consumption also keeps the kidneys from keeping the right amount of water in your body.
 Furthermore, alcohol can also lead to liver disease and dysfunction.
 These are terminal conditions that can affect your overall health.

-Regardless of the long term effects of alcohol, it is never too late to get help.
+Regardless of the long-term effects of alcohol, it is never too late to get help.
 Right Step Hill Country offers comprehensive treatment for alcohol and drug abuse.
-We provide full detox, rehab, and aftercare that promotes long-term recovery and relapse prevention.
-To find out more about our alcohol treatment center in Texas, call us at 1.844.675.1628.
+We provide full detox, rehab, and aftercare programs that promote long-term recovery and relapse prevention.
+To find out more about our alcohol treatment center in Texas, call us at 1.844.675.1628 or contact us online today.